For Best Results With Medicaid Planning, Contact An Attorney As Early As Possible

 Delzer, Coulter & Bell, P.A., helps you understand why Medicaid can be critical in paying for the costs of your long-term care.
 Medicare and Medicare HMOs have limited long-term care benefits, with Medicare covering no more than 100 days of a nursing home stay.
 Without Medicaid, nursing home bills can quickly deplete your savings.

-Experienced Florida elder law specialist attorney Rebecca C. Bell is available to help you find effective ways to preserve your assets and obtain eligibility for Medicaid, as well as other related elder law matters.
+Experienced Pasco County elder law attorney Rebecca C. Bell is available to help you find effective ways to preserve your assets and obtain eligibility for Medicaid, as well as other related elder law matters.

 When To Apply For Medicaid Benefits